Batwa

 - Hybrid Cultural Forms

-- Hybrid cultural forms are emerging, blending traditional Batwa practices with modern influences in music, art, and fashion.
+- Hybrid forms include blending traditional music with modern genres.

 - Social Media Presence